JameyAquini/RadialStatus/README.md

-# radialStatus Theme for Vencord

-A minimal UI tweak for radialStatus in Discord using Vencord.
-Subtle, clean, and created by me.

-Installation

-Download the .css file from this page.

-Open Discord with Vencord installed.

-Go to Vencord Settings → Themes → Open Theme Folder.

-Move the downloaded .css file into the folder.

-Toggle the theme ON in Vencord.

-Notes:

-> [!NOTE]
-This theme only makes a small UI change to radialStatus.
-Nothing major will be affected.

-> [!CAUTION]
-Make sure your Vencord is up-to-date.
-Older versions might not support the theme fully.
+# RadialStatus
+A Discord theme that changes the default Discord status into a radial indicator around your profile picture.
+Minimal, clean, and easy to use.

 > [!IMPORTANT]
-Refresh Discord if the theme does not appear immediately after uploading.

-> [!TIP]
-You can tweak the .css file if you want to customize colors or sizing further.

-Credits

-Created by [Jamey]

-Inspired by clean, minimal UI design
+Step-by-step installation:

+Download the .css theme file.

+Make sure you have Vencord installed: https://vencord.dev/

+Open Discord and go to Vencord Settings → Themes → Open Theme Folder.

+Move the downloaded .css file into the theme folder.

+Back in Discord, toggle the theme ON to activate it.